All Authors A-Z

 John Fulton lives in Boston, where he teaches literature and creative writing at the University of Massachusetts.
 He is also the author of the critically acclaimed story collection, Retribution.

 John Fuller, born in Ashford, Kent, is an acclaimed poet and novelist.
-The author of eighteen collections of poetry, of these Stones and Fires (1996) was awarded the Forward Prize; Now and For a Time (2002) was shortlisted for the Forward Prize; Ghosts (2004) was shortlisted for the Whitbread Award for Poetry; The Space of Joy (2006) was shortlisted for the Costa Poetry Award, and The Grey Among the Green (1988), Song & Dance (2008) and Pebble & I (2010), were all Poetry Book Society Recommendations.
+His collection Stones and Fires (1996) was awarded the Forward Prize; Ghosts (2004) was shortlisted for the Whitbread Award for Poetry; The Space of Joy (2006) was shortlisted for the Costa Poetry Award, and The Grey Among the Green (1988), Song & Dance (2008) and Pebble & I (2010) were all Poetry Book Society Recommendations.
+His 1983 novel Flying to Nowhere, a historical fantasy, won the Whitbread First Novel Award and was nominated for the Booker Prize.
+He has also written collections of short stories and several books for children.
 He is an Emeritus Fellow of Magdalen College, Oxford.

 Claire Fuller was born in Oxfordshire, England, in 1967.
 She gained a degree in sculpture from Winchester School of Art, but went on to have a long career in marketing and didn't start writing until she was forty.
 Bitter Orange is her third novel.
 Her first novel, Our Endless Numbered Days, won the Desmond Elliott Prize.
 She has an MA in Creative and Critical Writing from the University of Winchester and lives in Hampshire with her husband and two children.